Election and Candidate Regulations

 - Publicity must only promote your own candidacy (and the name of a slate if you are involved in one).

-- Any behaviour linked to the elections which breaches any of the Union’s byelaws, the law and University regulations (for example, but not limited to: equal opportunities, bullying and harassment, data regulations etc.) will be referred to the RO/ DRO for possible sanctions up to and including disqualification.
+- Any behaviour which breaches any of the Union’s byelaws, the law and University regulations (for example, but not limited to: equal opportunities, bullying and harassment, data regulations etc.) will be referred to the RO/ DRO for possible sanctions up to and including disqualification.

 Slates and Endorsements

-- Individual candidates cannot be sponsored by an external company.
+- Slates or individual candidates cannot be sponsored by an external company.

-- Any candidate can publically approve of another candidate.
-An endorsement is limited to a public statement of support that may be reproduced by the candidate
+- Any candidate can publically approve of another candidate via a public statement of support; whether or not they are in the same slate.

 Campaigning for Votes